Skip to Content

 Total Time: 45 minutes

 This healthy canned Black Bean Soup is very easy to make.
-It's perfect for a meal-prep because you can cook it once and eat it a few times.
-Add your favorite toppings and you have a perfect bowl of soup.
+It's perfect for meal prep because you can cook it once and eat it a few times.
+Add your favorite toppings, and you'll have a perfect bowl of soup.

 Ingredients